061375/encrypt/README.md

 Password encryption to be stored in the database.

+I would suggest against using this on a real project...It was just for fun.

 I built a simple local Wiki for my home server that contained passwords.

 I wanted to encrypt the passwords in the database, and I needed to retreive the passwords as readable text.